ArnavGonge/Plant-Identification-using-Deep-Learning/README.md

 3. Run the following commands from the Dockerfile directory.
     - docker build -t <image_name:tag> .
     - docker run -d -p <port>:8000 <image_name:tag>

+## Android Application

+The corresponding android application that works with this backend can be found in the following repository: